This post may contain affiliate links. Please read my disclosure policy

 This version was calling to me.
 I wanted all the joy of an Italian hoagie in a bad sort of way one night.
 But coming home I was struck with a little more inspiration and desire to turn this grab and go diner into something a little more.
 I fired up the griddle and got to work making the grilled Italian.
 A copy-cat version of my hometown’s (growing) local sub shop’s hit.

-Yeah, these are read hoagies.
-Not just whimpy subs.
+Yeah, these are real hoagies.
+Not just wimpy subs.

 - Extra virgin olive oil

 - 1/4 lbs genoa salami

 - fresh Italian hoagie rolls split down the center

 - 1/2 teas oregano

 - 1/4 head iceberg lettuce chopped thin

 - Preheat your griddle or large skillet over medium heat.
 Swirl a tablespoon of olive oil over the pan to coat.
 Sweat the peppers and onions in the pan, about 5 minutes.
 Slide them off to the side.